Okkodo High School: Clubs and Organizations

-The following are clubs and organizations offered to students as of SY 2017-2018:
+There are currently 51 clubs and organizations offered to students as of SY 2025-2026:

 History

 The $78M construction of the four new Guam schools were initiated by Iron Bridge Capital in October 2006.
 The school constructions built a total of 326,650 square feet of 148 classrooms, laboratories, storage areas, and many more.
 For the Okkodo High School project, a 12,744 square feet high school gymnasium, built with a synthetic floor system, motorized basketball goals, and stacking bleachers, and state-of-the-art sports facilities were built to accommodate athletic events, including IIAAG middle school and high school games.
 All four projects were ahead of schedule and were ready for SY 2008–2009.

 Situated along Route 3, the school is named after the area in which it is built.
 "Okkodo" is Chamorro for the word "trap".
 It was also the name of a Chamorro chief who resided in the village of Dededo.

-The school opened its doors on August 21, 2008, serving students in the 9th, 10th, 11th, and 12th grades.
+The school opened its doors on August 24, 2008, serving students in the 9th, 10th, 11th, and 12th grades.
 Mr. Kenneth Denusta was the first principal of the high school.
 Upon its opening, Okkodo High School had 1,500 students, 300 students more than originally intended.
+In December 2008, the principal stated that a riot that had occurred would "tarnish the image of this school."

 In early 2012, Okkodo High School earned a three-year accreditation after a first full-visit by the Western Association of Schools and Colleges.
 In 2015, the school once again gained another three-year accreditation from W.A.S.C.

 In July 2014, a $21.8M expansion project, now known as the Freshmen Academy, increased the high school's student capacity from 1,200 to 2,000 students, adding 800 more students from its current capacity.
 This project adds 23 standard classrooms, 7 science labs, an Electronics lab, a Drama lab, 4 Special Education resource classrooms, and more.
 This annex facility is currently being utilized by the 9th grade population of the school.
-The girl's locker room was expanded and an additional boy's locker room was constructed.
+The girls' locker room was expanded and an additional boy's locker room was constructed.
 The existing boys and girls locker rooms were expanded.
 The final part of the expansion included a culinary arts classroom and laboratory that was constructed adjacent to the original facilities.
 The Culinary Arts building include a commercial grade kitchen for the Guam Community College staff to teach and train the Okkodo High School students on the culinary arts subject.
 The Culinary Arts facility has a training kitchen where students learn and prepare meals, and a separate dining area where students will enjoy their culinary creations.